-- Gartner predicts that by 2020, more than 75% of large and midsize global organizations will deploy advanced analytics as part of a platform or data analytics applications.
+- Gartner predicts that by 2020, more than 75% of large and midsize global organizations will deploy advanced analytics as part of a platform or data analytics application.
 This increase will help improve present and future business decisions.

 - The future of business analysis tools is becoming defined by new applications that support data exploration via intuitive interfaces.
 These apps will have support for analysis workflows using something like an NLP.

 - Providing business analysts the ability to “upgrade” advanced analytic models without the help of a data scientist is an innovative development.
-It will revolutionize how big data is handled as well as the progression of BA tools for years to come.
+It will revolutionize how Big Data is handled as well as the progression of BA tools for years to come.

 - These tools are enabling efficient collection, correlation and presentation of semi-structured data.
 In doing so, it makes it possible to find new patterns in real-time data sets to build new models.

-What Defines A Cutting Edge Business Analytics Tool?
+What Defines Cutting Edge Business Analytics Tools?

-First, identify the most important needs of your users by using a series of criteria.
-Keep in mind that Business Analysts, managers, and line-of-business staff members are the most frequent users of these tools.
-They are typically the decision makers in proceeding with purchasing tools for the company.
-The following criteria was gather through conversations with key players at various businesses:
+First, identify the most important needs and requirements of your users with a defined series of criteria.
+Keep in mind that business analysts, managers and line-of-business staff members are the most frequent users of these tools.
+They are typically the decision-makers who purchase software tools used for business analytics for the company.

 The most cutting-edge tools build advanced analytics algorithms.
 They prompt users to see how they want data represented.
 Data analytics tools capable of generating contextualized insights are in high demand.
 They save time and generate knowledge which was previously unknown.

 The List of Cutting-Edge Business Analytics Tools

-Business analytics tools are proliferating today.
-So are advanced technologies including machine learning, NLP and NLG.
-Every business analytics tools provider is designing greater usability and self-service.
-They want to alleviate the need to have data scientists on staff to get advanced analysis and model building done.
+Business analytics systems are proliferating today.
+So are other advanced technologies like machine learning, NLP and NLG.
+Every BI analytics tool provider is designing tools with greater usability and self-service analytics.
+They want to alleviate the need to have data scientists on staff in order to get advanced analysis and model building done.
 Taking steps to make these changes helps users find quick solutions and streamline decision making overall.